bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 Even with the rise of transformer-based architectures, UNets still remain a popular choice for image to image tasks, and have been used in a wide range of applications, from medical image analysis to satellite imagery.

-UNets acheive their success by using a unique architecture that consists of an encoder and a decoder.
+UNets achieve their success by using a unique architecture that consists of an encoder and a decoder.
 Leveraging the inductive bias of convolutional layers, the encoder captures local features and patterns in the input image, while the decoder reconstructs the output image from these features.
 The architecture also includes skip connections that allow the network to retain high-resolution information from the encoder, which is crucial for tasks like semantic segmentation where fine details are important.